intel471/get_bph_indicators/README.md

   ```
   $ pip install -r requirements.txt
   ```
-- Edit the /config/get_bph_indicators.ini file in line with your requirements (eg Titan credentials).
+- Copy /config/get_bph_indicators.ini.sample file into /config/get_bph_indicators.ini and edit it in line with your requirements (eg Titan credentials).

 ## Invocation
 The integration script may be run manually using: